MichelNivard/gptstudio/README.md

 ## Privacy Notice

-“These functions work by taking the text or code you have highlighted/selected with the cursor, or your prompt if you use one of the built-in apps, and send these to OpenAI as part of a prompt; they fall under their privacy notice/rules/exceptions you agreed to with
+These functions work by taking the text or code you have highlighted/selected with the cursor, or your prompt if you use one of the built-in apps, and send these to OpenAI as part of a prompt; they fall under their privacy notice/rules/exceptions you agreed to with